 Senior Lecturer in Psychology

-I am primarily interested in how we use information from the world around us to communicate and socialise with others, and the development of social relationships in neurodivergent and neurotypical people.
+I am primarily interested in how we use information from the world around us to communicate and socialise with others, and the experience of the social world in neurodivergent and neurotypical people.

 I am a Fellow of Higher Education Academy and a member of the Experimental Psychology Society.
 I am a member of British Psychological Society Developmental Section, and co-editor of the BPS Developmental Forum.

 Teaching and supervision

 I teach across a range of modules on both the undergraduate and postgraduate Psychology courses.
 My specialist areas of expertise are development and neurodiversity.